jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2) The Commissioner may add to or change the list of information requirements set out in subsection (1) from time to time.

 ### 29 Shareholder dividend statement to be provided by company
-(1) A company that pays to a shareholder a dividend (not being a dividend treated as interest) from which RWT has been withheld, or a dividend with an imputation credit, or an FDP credit attached or a conduit tax relief credit attached must give to the shareholder a shareholder dividend statement in a form approved by the Commissioner, showing—
+(1) A company that pays to a shareholder a dividend (not being a dividend treated as interest) from which RWT has been withheld, or a dividend with an imputation credit, must give to the shareholder a shareholder dividend statement in a form approved by the Commissioner, showing—
   (a) the name of the company:
   (b) the date of payment of the dividend:
   (c) the name and address of the shareholder to whom the dividend is paid: